 Securing personalized legal help is quick and simple.
 Begin with our one-minute online assessment form or call us toll-free at 1-888-368-4608.

 We have a dedicated team of licensed professionals standing by, ready to answer your immigration and visa questions.
 Book a personal consultation to speak with an award-winning immigration lawyer over the phone, on Skype or in-person at our downtown Toronto and Vancouver offices.

 Take a Look at Some of our Customer Reviews:

 “My husband and I have been using My Visa Source for nearly two years.
 Their advice is invaluable and we’ve had them by our side for everything from applying for visitor visa extensions to submitting an application for spousal sponsorship.

 My husband was granted permanent residency and we never could have gotten to where we are now without them.
 Trevor and Sonia saved us from an unbelievable amount of needless stress and worry.
 Also, their rates are completely reasonable and ended up costing us less than I thought it would!”
-By: Leah B.
+5 out of 5 » Rating by: Leah B.

 “Sonia, Anastasiya and their team were incredibly helpful and thorough to help me renew my permanent residency and spousal sponsorship.
 Great communication by email and timely assistance.
 Definitely recommended and will use their services in the future again for sure!”
-By: Carlos S.
+5 out of 5 » Rating by: Carlos S.

 “Needed help with my immigration status in April 2015.
 No one wanted to take my case since they believed it was difficult or impossible to gain status because of a criminal matter I was facing back then.
 I was frustrated and crying but Sunny said he’ll help as much as they can to stay in Canada.